Madour/NasNas/readme.md

 It provides a **clean** and **easy to use** API.

 The framework is separated in multiple independent modules :
-- ***Core*** is the only non optional modules.
-They are needed to create a NasNas application.
+- ***Core*** is the only non optional module.
+It is needed to create a NasNas application.
-They contain core classes and data needed by the framework.
+It contains core classes and data needed by the framework.
 - ***Reslib*** contains the resource manager and resource loader.
-It handles resource loading and accessing in a very elegant way.
+It handles resource loading and accessing in an elegant way.
 - ***ECS*** contains the BaseEntity and Components classes.
 Add Components to BaseEntity derived classes to add more functionalities to them, like graphics, physics, collider, inputs...
 Or create and add your own customized components.
 - ***Tilemapping*** is a Tiled Map loader (.tmx).
 It seamlessly integrates with NasNas and speeds up development